allanchua101/sana/README.md

 #### Function Distribution by DLQ

-Use the command `lambda-dlq-distribution` to retrieve the account-wide Lambda function distribution by DLQ arn.
-Functions with no DLQ configured, are displayed under the `No DLQ` label.
+`lambda-dlq-distribution` is used to get the Lambda function distribution by DLQ arn.

 ```sh
 sana lambda-dlq-distribution -o chart